FirstEast/1e-Disco/README.md

 To run the beat code from source, you will also need to install the following:
 * PyAudio (Google for it and you'll find installers for Windows/Mac/Linux)

+The Raspberry Pi code requires only Twisted, but you will need to use a SPI library that's provided on the Adafruit Raspberry Pi OS called "Occidentalis".
+We (Erin and I) have saved an image of a working disco Raspi that can be copied onto an 8gb SD card and used.

 **NOTE: the beat code currently only runs properly on Mac.
 On other operating systems, you must pass a 16bit 44100Hz wav file as a command line argument.**